lantelyes/uploadr/README.md

 ```
 /list
 ```
-#### GET - Returns a list of files given the supplied query
+#### GET: Returns a list of files given the supplied query

 | Query String Argumets     | Desription
 | --------------------------| -------------
 |   query                   | File name or content query for search
 |   type                    | Type of search to perform, options are 'name', and 'content'
-|   ext                     | tExtentions of files to include in search, options are 'pdf', and 'doc', and 'docx'
+|   ext                     | Extentions of files to include in search, options are 'pdf', and 'doc', and 'docx'

 ### Upload
 ```
 /upload
 ```
-#### POST - Saves a file to the server, both in the database and file system
+#### POST: Saves a file to the server, both in the database and file system

 | Data          | Desription
 | ------------- |------------- |